ThalesGroup/PharoOWS/README.md

 ## :books: Documentation

-Documentation is available on Github pages.
+Documentation is available at [docs/src](https://github.com/ThalesGroup/PharoOWS/tree/main/docs/src).

 ## :bust_in_silhouette: Contributing

-If you are interested in contributing to the XXX project, start by reading the [CONTRIBUTING](CONTRIBUTING) guide.
+If you are interested in contributing to the PharoOWS project, start by reading the [CONTRIBUTING](CONTRIBUTING) guide.